ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ## AutoIt Analysis Functions

-AutoIt provides several functions that simplify the analysis of the current screen state.
-All these this functions operates with GDI library objects.
+AutoIt provides several functions that simplifies the analysis of the current screen state.
+All these functions operate with the GDI library objects.

 Elementary function is the [**PixelGetColor**](https://www.autoitscript.com/autoit3/docs/functions/PixelGetColor.htm).
-The function allows to get color of the pixel with specified coordinates.
+The function allows you to get a color of the pixel with specified coordinates.

-This is example of the **PixelGetColor** usage:
+This is example **PixelGetColor.au3** script with usage of the function:
 '''
 $color = PixelGetColor(100, 100)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 '''
+You will see a message box with a text after launching the script.
+This is example of the possible text message:
+'''
+The text color is: 0355BB
+'''
+This means that the pixel with absolute coordinates equal to x=100 and y=100 have a color value 0355BB in a [hex representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
+The color will change if you activate another application window that covers coordinates x=100 and y=100.
+This means that **PixelGetColor** doesn't analyze a specific window but instead it provides an information about entire Windows desktop.

+This screen-shoot of API Monitor application with hooked Windows API calls of the script:

+[Image: api-get-pixel.png]

+You can see that AutoIt **PixelGetColor** wraps the [**GetPixel**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) Windows API function.
+Also a [**GetDC**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the **GetPixel** function.
+The input parameter of the **GetDC** function equal to NULL.
+This means that a full screen DC is selected to operating.
+Let's try to avoid this limitation and specify a window to analyze.
+It allows our script to analyze not active window that is covered by another one.

+This is modified version of the **PixelGetColor.au3** script that uses a third parameter of the **PixelGetColor** to specify a window:
+'''
+$hWnd = WinGetHandle("[CLASS:Notepad]")
+$color = PixelGetColor(100, 100, $hWnd)
+MsgBox(0, "", "The hex color is: " & Hex($color, 6))
+'''
+This script should analyze a pixel into the Notepad application window.
+The expected value of the pixel color is **FFFFFF** (white).
+But if you maximize a Notepad window and cover it by another window with not white color the result of script executing will differ.
+The API Monitor analysis of Windows API function calls for modified script will be the same as for original script version.
+The NULL parameter is still passed to the **GetDC** function.
+It looks like a bug of the AutoIt **PixelGetColor** function implementation and probably will be fixed in a next AutoIt version.
+But we still need to find a solution of the reading from a specific window issue.

+#TODO: Describe and add to git repo a GetPixel.au3 example script

+#TODO: Write about PixelSearch and PixelChecksum function.
+Write examples of usage it.

 ## Advanced Image Analysis Libraries